If you’re here, you’ve likely bought frozen burgers and you’re wondering the best way to grill them.

 For the perfect burger, start by spreading the sauce of your choice (ketchup, mustard, mayo, or another homemade sauce) on the burger buns.

-Then add the veggies of your choosing (lettuce, tomato, onions, and/or pickles) on top of the burger patty.
+Then add the veggies of your choosing (tomato, onions, and/or pickles) on top of the burger patty.

-Top with cheese, bacon, peanut butter, jalapenos, or any other toppings you want and enjoy!
+Top with bacon, jalapenos, or any other toppings you want, and enjoy!

 What Temperature Do You Grill Frozen Burgers?